What is an upside down tattoo?

 When she came to us for her next tattoo, with the idea of building up a sleeve she stuck to her guns about the orientation, despite Sean advising otherwise.
 In the end, he completed several tattoos sticking to Abby's idea at the time.
 Sure, she can see it when she’s holding her arm up but how often do you really do that?
 90% of the time your arm is down by your side, meaning 90% of the time the tattoo is upside down.

-We care about what we do and how it heals.
+We care about what we do.

 If someone asks where you got your tattoo done, we want you to proudly tell people where.